 Being a small town, Ina - Bonnie does not have a public transit system used by locals to get to and from work.

-The population of Ina - Bonnie has a very low overall level of education: only 8.99% of people over 25 hold a 4-year college degree or higher.
+The citizens of Ina - Bonnie have a very low rate of college education: just 8.99% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Ina - Bonnie in 2022 was $23,378, which is low income relative to Illinois and the nation.
 This equates to an annual income of $93,512 for a family of four.
 However, Ina - Bonnie contains both very wealthy and poor people as well.